Pine hoverfly conservation breeding programme

 In the UK, this critically endangered insect is currently restricted to just one site; a small forest patch in the Cairngorms in Scotland.
 To help boost the population of this important pollinator, RZSS has undertaken an ambitious conservation breeding project for pine hoverflies.

 This species has three life stages; larva, pupa, and adult, and each stage requires a different habitat.
 We raise our larvae in jam jars filled with a pine sawdust mulch that mimics the pine rot holes they rely on in the wild.
 Our flies pupate in moss, housed in empty hummus pots.
 The adults are then transferred to special flight enclosures for mating and, hopefully, laying eggs.
-And all that hard work is finally starting to pay off!
+And all that hard work is finally paying off!